ExitValue.ai

 Contract portfolio quality is the primary value driver.
 Buyers analyze contract terms, remaining duration, renewal history, and client retention rates.
 A portfolio with multi-year contracts, 90%+ retention, and automatic CPI escalation clauses is significantly more valuable than month-to-month arrangements.

 Client diversification protects against catastrophic revenue loss.
-Cleaning companies where no single client exceeds 10-15% of revenue are worth more.
-Losing a major office building contract can eliminate 20-30% of revenue overnight in a concentrated business.
+Cleaning companies where no single client exceeds a percent-of-revenue range are worth more.
+Losing a major office building contract can eliminate a percent-of-revenue range overnight in a concentrated business.

 Workforce stability is an underappreciated value driver.
 The cleaning industry faces chronic labor challenges with typical turnover of 100-200% annually.
 Companies demonstrating 50-75% annual turnover have a genuine competitive advantage.
 Buyers pay attention to your recruiting pipeline, training programs, and employee retention metrics.